joleel3389/sep10-freedom-project/tool/learning-log.md

 The second div will come out to be 5 times bigger than the others, since the value of flex grow is 5, while the rest is 1.
 The following outcome image shows that div 2 is clearly 5 times bigger.

 insert image here later

+### 3/17/25:
+* I learned how to use the `flex-shrink` property.
+  * Flex shrink is like `flex-grow` and needs a number value
+    * Unlike flex grow, flex items will shrink with this property.
+  * The default value for `flex-shrink` is set to 1.

 ### X/X/XX:
 * Text